 ON THE OLD GUY

-“Mary Gaitskill on the Old Guy” is forthcoming in the anthology A Manner of Being: Writers on Their Mentors (University of Massachusetts Press) edited by Annie Liontas and Jeff Parker
+“Mary Gaitskill on the Old Guy” is featured in the anthology A Manner of Being: Writers on Their Mentors (University of Massachusetts Press) edited by Annie Liontas and Jeff Parker

 The only mentor I’ve had in terms of writing was an old guy named David Kozubei, whom I knew in Ann Arbor, where I went to school.
 I say “old guy,” because at the time I was twenty-four and, to me, a guy in his late forties was old.
 I also say it because there was something old about David that had nothing to do with years and everything to do with his seeming to exist out of time and place.

 In 1979, I glanced into a store window and saw an old guy with enormous glasses strapped to his big, bald, egg-shaped head sitting behind a large desk surrounded by leafy plants and book cases arranged in a sort of diorama.
 I went in and met David: it turned out that his encampment of desk, plants, and dioramic book cases were all that was left of his legendary used bookstore, David’s Books.
 It turned out that he sat in this “store” and read all day, that he had read nearly everything ever written in the English language and had something to say about all of it.